caktus/talks/djangocon/2013/scaling/scaling.rst

 ----

-recreate from scratch, test again
+Recreate from Scratch, Test Again
 =================================

 - Recreated all servers from scratch